 What do I mean when I say “status”?
 Imagine a paginated list of items that can be filtered and sorted like the next one:

 The status would be which page and element we are sorting, for example, using query params.
 We could also include filters (

 To know if we need to reflect something in the URL, we can ask ourselves if a user, when reloading, saving, or sharing a web, would want to keep its status.

 If you think it would be useful but very difficult or impossible, maybe we should check if the design is suitable for the web.

 - Element of a list that we are viewing

 - Github search: the URL includes the query terms, pagination, and filters.

 - Github code links: It allows us to link the highlighted parts of the code.

 - Google search: similar to GitHub search, but the result can differ depending on other variables not part of the URL, like user preferences, geolocation, black magic, etc.

-- Google Maps: It reflects in the URL zoom, position, kind of view, details of a picture, details of a place.
-It updates the URL on click on an element or just navigating in the map.
+- Google Maps: It reflects in the URL zoom, position, kind of view, details of a picture, and details of a place.
+It updates the URL by clicking on an element or just navigating on the map.